-- (1) The reasons relating to care or compassion are: - (a) to meet obligations in relation to shared parenting arrangements or family contact arrangements, whether the arrangements are under a court order or otherwise; or - (b) if the person is a parent or guardian of a child (with or without that child): - (i) to visit the child if the child is in detention, or in the care of another person; or - (ii) to meet any obligations in relation to care and support for that child; or - (iii) to take the child to another person's premises for the purpose of that other person providing child-minding assistance (whether on a paid or voluntary basis) so that the parent or guardian can do one of the things specified in clauses 6 (necessary goods or services), 7 (care or other compassionate reasons), 8 (work or education), 9 (exercise) or 10 (other specified reasons); or - (iv) to take the child to: - (A) a childcare or early childhood service; or - (B) a school or outside school hours care service in which they are enrolled in accordance with clause 8(3); or - (c) to provide care and support to a person who has, or to receive care or support because the person has: - (i) particular needs because of age, infirmity, disability, illness, a chronic health condition, homelessness or family violence; or - (ii) particular needs because of matters relating to the other person's health (including mental health or pregnancy); or - (d) to attend a care facility if that attendance is not prohibited by the Care Facilities Directions; or

-- (e) to attend a hospital if that attendance is not prohibited by the Hospital Visitor Directions; or - (f) to attend a funeral, wedding or end of life activity, if that funeral, wedding or end of life activity complies with the requirements in clause 11; or

-Note: a person who ordinarily resides in Metropolitan Melbourne is permitted to attend a wedding, funeral or end of life activity in Regional Victoria, provided that activity complies with the requirements in clause 11.
-An authorised celebrant may leave Metropolitan Melbourne under clause 8 (work or education).

-- (g) to attend a memorial site to pay respects to a deceased person provided that this is only with any other person (or people) who ordinarily resides at the same premises as that person or one other person; or - to donate biological material at a blood bank or other similar donation facility; or - (i) to escape harm or the risk of harm, including harm relating to family violence or violence of another person at the premises; or - (j) to visit a person with whom they are in an intimate personal relationship; or Note: people in an intimate personal relationship may stay overnight at each other's ordinary places of residence, and are not required to wear a face covering while visiting each other at those premises, provided they otherwise comply with these directions. - (k) if they are a nominee person or a nominated person for the purpose of social interaction in accordance with clause 11(3)(b)(iii); or - (l) to provide child-minding assistance (whether on a paid or voluntary basis); or - (m) if the person has a pet at their premises and it is necessary to take the pet outdoors to urinate or defecate, if it is not reasonably practicable for the pet to do so at the person's premises; or
+- (1) The reasons relating to care or compassion are: - to meet obligations in relation to shared parenting arrangements or family contact arrangements, whether the arrangements are under a court order or otherwise; or - (b) if the person is a parent or guardian of a child (with or without that child): - (i) to visit the child if the child is in detention, or in the care of another person; or - (ii) to meet any obligations in relation to care and support for that child; or - (iii) to take the child to: - (A) a childcare or early childhood service in accordance with clause 8(3) and (4); or - (B) a school or outside school hours care service in which they are enrolled in accordance with clause 8(6) and (7); or - (c) to provide care and support to a person who has, or to receive care or support because the person has: - (i) particular needs because of age, infirmity, disability, illness, a chronic health condition, homelessness or family violence; or - (ii) particular needs because of matters relating to the other person's health (including mental health or pregnancy); or - (d) to attend a care facility if that attendance is not prohibited by the Care Facilities Directions; or - (e) to attend a hospital if that attendance is not prohibited by the Hospital Visitor Directions; or - (f) to attend a funeral, wedding or end of life activity, if that funeral, wedding or end of life activity complies with the requirements in clause 11; or - Note: a person who ordinarily resides in the Restricted Area is permitted to attend a wedding, funeral or end of life activity in Regional Victoria, provided that activity complies with the requirements in clause 11.
+An authorised celebrant may leave the Restricted Area under clause 8 (work or education). - (g) to attend a memorial site to pay respects to a deceased person provided that this is only with any other person (or people) who ordinarily resides at the same premises as that person or one other person; or - (h) to donate biological material at a blood bank or other similar donation facility; or - (i) to escape harm or the risk of harm, including harm relating to family violence or violence of another person at the premises; or - (j) to visit a person with whom they are in an intimate personal relationship; or Note: people in an intimate personal relationship may stay overnight at each other's ordinary places of residence, and are not required to wear a face covering while visiting each other at those premises, provided they otherwise comply with these directions. - (k) if they are a nominee person or a nominated person for the purpose of nominated social interaction in accordance with clause 11(3)(b)(iii); or - (l) to provide child-minding assistance (whether on a paid or voluntary basis) in accordance with clause 7A (care or compassionate reasons: child minding); or - (m) if the person has a pet at their premises and it is necessary to take the pet outdoors to urinate or defecate, if it is not reasonably practicable for the pet to do so at the person's premises; or